 We have a formal church membership.
-We believe this is what the Bible teaches about the nature of the church and of being a Christian.
+This is our understanding of the Bible’s teaching concerning the nature of the local church.

 The pictures of the church in the New Testament speak of a committed community.
 A very helpful picture is that of a family [Ephesians 2:19-22].
 Also the church is described as a body [1 Corinthians 12:27].
 Other examples are a temple of living stones all interconnected.
 Each suggests a community closely bound together and recognisably committed to each other.

 The church has a leadership serving the members.
 There are elders and deacons [1 Timothy 3].
 However, all members of the church are involved in serving, spiritual encouragement and in church discipline.
 [Acts 6:5; Titus 1:5; Matthew 18:17; 2 Corinthians 2:6; Hebrews 10:25].

 What does being a member mean in practise?

 It means you have identified with the church family.
 It is a practical and meaningful way of obeying Jesus’ command to love one another.
 It means you have shown yourself to be committed to Christ’s church, not just a selected group of friends.
 It means that you know the other church members are committed to you.
 It means you are under pastoral leadership and care of the eldership, who are committed to the promotion of your spiritual health.